House in multiple occupation (HMO)

 Incomplete applications and applications not accompanied by the correct fee will not be accepted.

 Once a valid application is received, we will:

 - arrange an inspection of the property

 - prepare a draft licence and a 'Proposal Notice'.
 There is a 14 day consultation period and if you disagree with any conditions on the draft licence you can make representation against the condition(s).
-If this happens we may amend the licence as requested or reject the representation.this will require a further consulation period of at least 7 days after the date of service of the revised notice.
+If this happens we may amend the licence as requested or reject the representation.
+This will require a further consultation period of at least 7 days after the date of service of the revised notice

 An HMO licence will generally run for 5 years but we may issue a licence for a shorter period where there are any concerns over the management arrangements or where there have been avoidable delays in making an effective licence application

 The fee to renew a licence (where there has been no significant change to the building or occupancy) is £795.00 in total.
 A renewed licence is usually valid for up to 5 years (though it can be shorter under some circumstances), following which an application must be made for further renewal.

 The renewal fee is payable in two stages.
 Payment of £401.00 must be made at the time of application.
 The second part of the fee - £394.00 – is payable when you have been sent your draft licence.
 This must be paid within 21 days or your full licence will not be granted.